|« PreviousNext »|

 Previously, you allocated one of the two disks that you added to the VM for your application's data and the other disk for an upload buffer.
 You will now create a storage volume for your application data.
 Your on-premises applications write data to this storage volume and store the data locally.
 The gateway periodically takes snapshots (incremental backups) and uploads them to Amazon S3.

 The following architectural overview diagram shows the part of the gateway-stored setup that you are creating.

 Your application data will reside in the volume that you create.

 To create a storage volume for a gateway-stored configuration

 In the Create Storage Volume wizard, provide storage volume information.

-In the drop-down list of the Disk field, select the 2 GiB virtual disk on your VM.
+In the Disk drop-down list, select the 150 GiB virtual disk on your VM.